Anger Issues And Management

 Anger is a natural human emotion and can be a healthy response to perceived threats or injustices.
 However, a lot of people have difficulty with this emotion.
+Anger issues are an inability to manage your emotions and the actions that stem from them.

 A major problem when it comes to anger and getting help with anger is that people do not know what anger is.
 Anger is an emotion.
 Emotions are an internal experience and emotions are not behaviours.
 Anger is not yelling, screaming, shouting, aggression, being out of control, being verbally abusive or being violent (these are all behaviours).
 Anger is: knowing in your mind that you are angry; feeling hot and strong in your body; and, having the urge to engage in aggressive behaviours.
 Emotions are ‘feeling states’, behaviours are ‘doing states’.